-The Bi-Annual Reports, and Narrative conducted of every administrator by his Supervisor and such administrator's job description shall be reviewed at least annually by the appropriate Chief Administrative Officer.
-At his or her discretion, the CAO may forward such evaluation documentation as he deems appropriate to the President for review.
+The Bi-Annual Reports, and Narrative conducted of every administrator by their Supervisor and such administrator's job description shall be reviewed at least annually by the appropriate Chief Administrative Officer.
+At their discretion, the CAO may forward such evaluation documentation as they deem appropriate to the President for review.